Cedar Rapids Divorce Lawyer

 My spouse or partner and I have everything worked out.
 Won’t a lawyer try to make it more complicated?

 Most lawyers do not set out to overcomplicate their cases.
 There are times, however, when legal procedures make the case more complicated than at first blush.
-For instance, when a party begins divorce or custody, the other party must be served.
+For instance, when a party begins divorce, the other party must be served.
 Service is more than simply telling the other party they have filed a divorce petition.
 Service can be completed in the following ways: by sheriff, by process server, by personally accepting service and filing with the court, or through notice by publication in the newspaper.
 Sometimes because one party may not know where the other party is now living, or because one party does not want the divorce, they may avoid service or cause service to be delayed.
 In that case, proceedings may be delayed while the issue is worked through.

-In addition to service requirements, all family law cases, including divorce and custody, come with a Family Law Requirements Order.
+In addition to service requirements, all family law cases, including divorce, come with a Family Law Requirements Order.
 This order outlines all court requirements that must be met before a party can resolve their case to conclusion.
 Requirements include attending a class for divorcing or separating parents, a mediation session with a mediator, filing an affidavit of current financial status, and other reports for the court.
-These requirements, along with their deadlines, can sometimes be difficult to understand if you’ve never been through a dissolution or custody proceeding.
+These requirements, along with their deadlines, can sometimes be difficult to understand if you’ve never been through a dissolution proceeding.
 That is where we can help.
 Having an experienced attorney on your side to assist in explaining the requirements will help ensure your case proceeds in a timely fashion.

 An example of when a case may be delayed or made more complicated is when another party does not complete the court requirements.
 For example, many cases require a hearing called a Temporary Matters Hearing.
 This hearing sets a temporary visitation schedule for the parents, and also sets temporary child support.
-This order will remain in effect until it is modified by a divorce or custody stipulation, or an order following a trial.
+This order will remain in effect until it is modified by a divorce stipulation, or an order following a trial.
 Before the Temporary Matters Hearing will be held, many counties in Iowa require mediation to have taken place.
 If mediation is not completed prior to the hearing, temporary custody and child support determinations may be delayed, sometimes by a couple of months.

 Another example is when one party refuses to disclose their finances to the other party.
 Until both parties have a clear picture of finances and assets, it is nearly impossible to finalize a divorce.
 Ways that this can become complicated include filing a motion to force the other party to comply, attending a compliance hearing if finances haven’t been disclosed, or propounding discovery requests on the other party.